Classical Theory of Employment

 - Money wages and real wages are directly related and proportional.

 - Savings are automatically invested and equality between the two is brought about by the rate of interest

-- In the Classical theory, the determination of output and employment take place in labour, goods, and money market of the economy.
+- In Classical theory, the determination of output and employment takes place in labour, goods, and money market of the economy.